Boiler Kettling – What’s That and How Can You Stop it

 How to Stop Kettling in a Boiler

 We can give you some pointers on how to fix a kettling boiler if you feel confident with your knowledge and experience.
 Please keep in mind that most of the following procedures are not for newbies, and if you’re uncertain of your skills, definitely hire a professional boiler engineer to fix your heating system safely.
-Also, repairs concerning the boiler itself, and not the external parts must be done only by Gas Safe Registered professionals.
+Also, repairs concerning the boiler itself, and not the external parts must be done only by Gas Safe plumbers.

 Furthermore, if your boiler is new, working on the problem yourself as an unlicensed professional, you are most likely to void the warranty.